 element[0]

-You much re-run this button once before launching your game if you;
+You must re-run this button once before launching your game if you;

 - Delete or add a Threat Actor.